MicrosoftDocs/power-platform/power-virtual-agents/build-22/build-2022-quickstart.md

     :::image type="content" source="media/build-2022-quickstart/message-speech-mode.png" alt-text="Screenshot of speech mode toggle.":::

-1. Add the message `We're open 9am to 5pm Monday through Friday, and 10am through 8pm on the weekends. <emphasis level="strong">Please note</emphasis><break strength="medium" />, reservations can only be made for the next seven days.`
+1. Add the message `We're open 9am to 5pm Monday through Friday, and 10am through 8pm on the weekends. <emphasis level="strong">Please note</emphasis><break strength="medium" />, reservations can only be made for the next 7 days.`

-   When the bot speaks the message over a phone call, it will emphasize on "Please note" and pause for a moment before continuing.
+   When the bot speaks the message over a phone call, it will emphasize "Please note" and pause for a moment before continuing.

 1. Add a third **Message** node and type the message `If you'd like, I can help you make a reservation.` to provide a call to action for the user.